Rounak-Paul/QuasarDocs/docs/Core/Application.md

 !!! abstract
     Quasar::Application is the `singleton` object responsible for the following:

-    * Init Quasar Engine and maintain states of various components, eg. Window, Renderer etc.
+    * Init Quasar Engine and maintain app_state, main window,is_running, clock and dt.
     * Hosts the main application loop.
 This is where the main event poling is done.
     * Shutdown the Quasar Engine on exit.
 Issue commands to release memory, physical decice and safely shutdown the engine.